karma-gits/karma-gits/README.md

 **'Digital Craftsman (Developer/Filmmaker/Photography/Videography)'**

-I'm an indie Data Analyst and an Artist.
-All coding projects are build from the ground up, from planning and designing all the way to solving real-life problems with code.
+I'm Data Analyst and an Artist.
+All coding projects are build from the ground up, from planning and designing all the way to solving real-life problems with code and art.
 <br />
 <!-- Social icons section -->